 The illegal trafficking of wildlife is a multibillion-dollar industry now recognized as a leading threat not only to biodiversity conservation, but also to public health.
 Evidence is mounting that diseases emerging from wildlife trade can have exorbitant public health and economic consequences.
 The 2003 SARS outbreak that infected thousands of people and caused billions of dollars of economic damage has been linked to wildlife sold in Chinese wildlife markets.
-The ongoing COVID-19 Coronavirus outbreak, originating from wildlife traded in a market in China, is already having severe economic impacts globally.
+The ongoing COVID-19 Coronavirus pandemic, with a likely wild animal origin, is already having devastating economic and human health impacts globally.

 Wildlife Trade and Human Health in Lao PDR: An Assessment of the Zoonotic Disease Risk in Markets